sribalaji-16/VSDSquadron_FPGA_mini/Task_1.md

 );
 ```

--->this module declares the output ports ,where the hw_clock is the external oscillator input
+> this module declares the output ports ,where the hw_clock is the external oscillator input

 ```verilog
 wire int_osc;